Sample Lesson Plan

 • Explain What Holistic Healing Looks Like

-*Here is an actual Life Coach Introduction to The Daily Accountability Checkoff Sheet
+*An actual Life Coach Introduction to The Daily Accountability Checkoff Sheet

 Life Hacks & Helps

-Interesting & Inspirational
+Interesting & Educational

 Explain that three, 20-minute classes will constitute a full day of instruction with 10-minute processing group discussions after each topic covered.